 Fire has always been an enemy of old buildings, and state capitols are no exception, with at least 25 of them burned down in the 19th and 20th centuries.
 At least five of Virginia’s pre-independence capitols were destroyed by fire.

 Long-lasting fires require good fuel, plenty of kindling and a flue to draw the smoke upward—conditions that abound in historic capitols.
-Adding to the fray, many are decorated in fine hardwoods, have offices filled with paper and are built around rotundas that act as natural chimneys.
+Many are decorated in fine hardwoods, house offices filled with paper and are built around rotundas that act as natural chimneys.

 Wisconsin’s Capitol suffered a fire in 1904 that nearly led the state government to move out of Madison to another city.